 Why Doesn’t Hola VPN Work in China?

-Hola VPN doesn’t work in China because it simply hasn’t got the tools to circumvent the Great Firewall.
+Hola doesn’t work in China because it simply hasn’t got the tools to circumvent the Great Firewall.
 A VPN needs extremely secure encryption and advanced security measures like obfuscation in order to beat the Chinese government’s censors.

 Hola doesn’t encrypt your data, it offers no obfuscation technology, and it leaks your IP address.

 This is largely due to the fact that Hola Free VPN isn’t a real VPN.
 It’s a proxy service.

 Here’s a more detailed look at Hola’s Free ‘VPN’ and the reasons why it doesn’t work in China.